tmeissner/psl_with_ghdl/README.md

 * Partial support of PSL vunits (synthesis only)
 * Partial support of named sequences (simulation only)
+* Partial support of named properties (simulation only)

 ## Not yet supported by GHDL: